 (first posted 9/23/2013) Poor Volkswagen.
 Their relationship with the US has always been a bit complicated.
-Without resorting to stereotypes, let’s just say that it was probably rather painful for VW to see their fabulously successful American invasion of the fifties and sixties fall totally apart.
+Without resorting to stereotypes, let’s just say that it was undoubtedly painful for VW to see their fabulously successful American invasion of the fifties and sixties fall totally apart.
 It all started slipping away so fast and ugly in the seventies, a cruel combination of a falling dollar and a rising wave of Japanese imports.
 That kind of thing doesn’t sit well with the Volk-meisters.

 And to rub salt in the wounds, the bold and brilliant new Rabbit/Golf couldn’t begin to reclaim the lost Beetle territory.
 VW decided that the problem was that Americans really wanted big booties on their cars, not hatchbacks.
 Well, there’s some truth to that, and so VW cooked up an Ami Golf, by slapping a nice big one on the back.
 Didn’t exactly solve all their problems, but it didn’t hurt either.
 And as VW once again launches a new Ami Jetta to (once again) try to reclaim their long-lost share of the US market, let’s take a close look at the transformation of the original.